-Fentanyl is considered 100 times stronger than morphine and an amount equivalent to the size of three grains of sugar is lethal to an adult human.
-Fentanyl is listed as a Schedule II drug by the Drug Enforcement Administration, meaning that it is extremely addictive and should only be used in very limited scenarios.
+Fentanyl is considered to be approximately 100 times more potent than morphine.
+One can understand its danger from the fact that an amount equivalent to the size of three grains of sugar is lethal for an adult human.
+Listed as a Schedule II drug by the Drug Enforcement Administration (DEA), fentanyl is extremely addictive and should be used with caution.